We are accepting appointments for ALL vaccine Phases (persons aged 16 and

 - Marcus Daly Memorial Hospital (MDMH) will receive the COVID-19 vaccine

 the fourth or fifth week of December.
 Once we have the vaccine, we will

 communicate directly with health care professionals at MDMH and other

 providers in our community, about how and when they can receive their vaccine.

 WHICH VACCINE WILL MDMH HAVE?

-- Currently, we’ve been receiving the Moderna vaccine which is for
+- Currently, we’ve been receiving the Moderna, Pfizer and Johnson &

-as well which is for people age 16 and older and requires two injections
+for people age 16 and older and requires two injections given 21 days

 WILL THERE BE A COST FOR THE COVID-19 VACCINE?